jundalisay/spblist/content/en/material/principles/intro/chapter-02b.md

 ## The Hierarchy of the Layers

-From the Medium-Substance-Quantum (MSQ) Table in the next chapter, we can deduce that everything in existence has varying degrees of the following qualities:
+From the Medium-Substance-Quantum (MSQ) Table in Chapter 3, we can deduce that everything in existence has varying degrees of the following qualities:

 Layer | Quality
 --- | ---